angelromarco04/MyNotes/Programming/Other/SCHEME.md

 ## Higher Order Functions (HOF)

-- `map`
+- `map func X Y ...`
-	- Applies given function to each element of one or more lists
+	- Applies given function to each element of one or more lists IN ORDER.
 	- `(map max '(1 2) '(3 4) '(5 6))` -> (max 1 3 5) (max 2 4 6)
+- `apply`
 - curry
 - curryr
 - compose